 Once the prototype is complete, the IP will be licensed into a new NC State startup with you as the founder!
 NC State startup companies enjoy a full suite of programs, resources and partners to support their launch and growth through ORC’s New Ventures program.

 SEC startups will receive guidance and coaching on how to present themselves to the investment community and business model will go through further refinement.

-At the CED Venture Connect Summit (March, Raleigh Convention Center) SEC startups will present their technologies and businesses to both local and national investment and business development partners, with the goal of soliciting advisors, contacts and investment funding.
+At the CED Venture Connect Summit SEC startups and other NC Startups will present their technologies and businesses to both local and national investment and business development partners, with the goal of soliciting advisors, contacts and investment funding.

 Redefining the traditional conference, Venture Connect, is a new three-day experience.
 Recognizing the innovation potential across the Tech & Life Science communities, Venture Connect is focused on creating an environment that supports stronger connections, valuable programming, and learning for all.

 *A software disclosure submission is required, at the time of entering into Phase 2 (I-Corp Market Assessment).

 Whether a project is chosen to move on to Phase 2 market assessment, or later to Phase 3 prototype development will be determined based on the following criteria:

 - Feasibility and uniqueness of solution